ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 This service is available only to accounts with special approval to use this service.
 Contact [IBM support](/docs/vpc?topic=vpc-getting-help) if you're interested in getting access.
 {: preview}

+When you make API calls to the instance metadata service, events are triggered in the Activity Tracker.
+For more information, see [Instance Metadata service events](/docs/vpc?topic=vpc-at-events#events-metadata).

 ## Before you begin
 {: #imd-md-prereqs}